 Although there is no cure for macular degeneration, also known as age-related macular degeneration (AMD), there are several management techniques that can aid individuals with the condition.

-The appropriate treatment depends on the symptoms and form of disease, such as dry or wet macular degeneration.
-In some cases, medications or surgery is required to treat the condition.
+The appropriate treatment depends on the symptoms and form of the disease, such as dry or wet macular degeneration.
+In some cases, medications or surgery are required to treat the condition.

 Dry Macular Degeneration Management

 The progression of the disease with dry macular degeneration is slow, and it can be a number of years from the onset of initial symptoms before patients experience significant inhibition due to the deterioration of vision.

 Visual aids are often helpful to increase ease when partaking in visual activities, such as reading and writing.
 This might include:

 - Books with large print

 - Specialized software for reading on a computer screen